Chase Text Message Scam: What It Is

 Before you enter any information on your bank’s website, always check to ensure that the site is authentic.
 There is no shame in being cautious when it comes to divulging your personal info.
 If you feel that you fell victim to the Chase Alert Text Scam, please contact your bank immediately and freeze your account.

 Do not trust random text messages, emails, or phone calls that you receive from unknown numbers.
+Here is a list of text message scams.

 Verify a website below